Claude Code

 ## Writing Style

-- **Start with why** — What problem does this solve?
-Then how to use it.
+Start with why.
+What problem does this page solve?
+Show that first, then walk through how to use the feature.

-- **One idea per paragraph** — If you need "also" or "additionally", start a new paragraph.
+One idea per paragraph.
+If you reach for "also" or "additionally", start a new paragraph instead.

-- **Code examples must work** — Never show a partial or pseudocode example.
-Every code block should be copy-pasteable.
+Code examples must actually work.
+Never show partial code or pseudocode.
+Every block should be complete and copy-pasteable.

-- **Write like a person** — No filler ("It's important to note that", "This allows you to", "seamlessly").
-No hedging ("you might want to consider").
-Read your output back — if it sounds like a chatbot wrote it, rewrite it shorter and more direct.
+Write like a person.
+Skip filler like "It's important to note that", "This allows you to", or "seamlessly".
+Drop the hedging ("you might want to consider").
+Read your output back, and if it sounds like a chatbot wrote it, rewrite it shorter and more direct.

 ## Components